openml/server-api/docs/contributing/contributing.md

     In PyCharm, these can be configured from `settings` > `languages & frameworks` > `Schemas and DTDs` > `JSON Schema Mappings`.
 There, add mappings per file or file pattern.

+## Connecting to another database
+In addition to the database setup described in the [installation guide](../installation.md#setting-up-a-database-server), we also host a database on our server which may be connected to that is available to [OpenML core contributors](https://openml.org/about).
+If you are a core contributor and need access, please reach out to one of the engineers in Eindhoven.

+!!!
+Failure ""

+    Instructions are incomplete.
+Please have patience while we are adding more documentation.